Rjmoodie/yardpass-upgrade/SPONSORSHIP_UI_DESIGN_FILES.md

-# YardPass Sponsorship System - UI/Design Files
+# Liventix Sponsorship System - UI/Design Files

 This document lists all files responsible for the **layout, design, buttons, and appearance** of the sponsorship system.